darasus/ai-blog/content/10-ways-to-use-up-leftover-cooked-rice.md

   savory toppings.
 If you have some leftover rice left over, you can turn it into a rice cake.
 Salmon and rice casseroles are a great source of protein and omega-3 fats.
+intro: When you’ve cooked a batch of rice and there’s just a little bit left, it can be disappointing.
+You might find yourself thinking there is no way to use that up and it will end up going bad before you find another use for it.
+  However, this isn’t the case.
+There are lots of ways to use up leftover cooked rice that are both delicious and won’t see it go to waste.
+In fact, you might find yourself looking forward to cooking up a second batch so you can have some leftovers again!
+Luckily, these ideas will help you make the most of your leftover rice.
 ---

 ## Chicken and rice casserole